nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Adding a student : `add`

-This feature in Class Manager 2023 is a robust tool that empowers CS2103T TAs to add new student information according to the specified parameters (FIRST NAME, LAST NAME, SCHOOL EMAIL, CLASS NUMBER, and STUDENT NUMBER, TAG[Optional]).
+Adds a student to the class manager.

-Format: `add n/NAME p/PHONE_NUMBER e/EMAIL s/STUDENT_NUMBER c/CLASS_NUMBER [t/TAG]…​`
+Format: `add n/NAME p/PHONE e/EMAIL s/STUDENT NUMBER c/CLASS NUMBER [t/TAG]...​`

-* **ALL** the fields must be provided.
+* **ALL** the fields (except optional TAG field) must be provided.
 * The FIRST NAME and LAST NAME fields are case-sensitive.
 * STUDENT NUMBER needs to be unique
+* The class details of a student will be automatically populated to be 0 for all fields during the creation of a student.
+* Comment for a student can only be added after the student is instantiated.

 <box type="tip" seamless>